Alex-Ueki/Anime-SR/README.md

     lr=.nnn             set initial learning rate, default = use model's current learning rate.
 Should be 0.001 or less quality=.nnn        fraction of the "best" tiles used in training.
-Default is 1.0 (use all tiles) black=auto|nnn      black level (0..1) for image border pixels, default=auto (use blackest pixel in first image) trimleft=nnn        pixels to trim on image left edge, default = 240 trimright=nnn       pixels to trim on image right edge, default = 240 trimtop=nnn         pixels to trim on image top edge, default = 0 trimbottom=nnn      pixels to trim on image bottom edge, default = 0 jitter=1|0|T|F      include jittered tiles (offset by half a tile across&down) when training; default=True skip=1|0|T|F        randomly skip 0-3 tiles between tiles when training; default=True shuffle=1|0|T|F     shuffle tiles into random order when training; default=True
+Default is 1.0 (use all tiles) black=auto|nnn      black level (0..1) for image border pixels, default=auto (use blackest pixel in first image) trimleft=nnn        pixels to trim on image left edge, default = 240; can also use left=nnn trimright=nnn       pixels to trim on image right edge, default = 240; can also use right=nnn trimtop=nnn         pixels to trim on image top edge, default = 0; can also use top=nnn trimbottom=nnn      pixels to trim on image bottom edge, default = 0; can also use bottom=nnn jitter=1|0|T|F      include jittered tiles (offset by half a tile across&down) when training; default=True skip=1|0|T|F        randomly skip 0-3 tiles between tiles when training; default=True shuffle=1|0|T|F     shuffle tiles into random order when training; default=True